 Since his early twenties and as is customary for a Piscean, Ted dreamed of the wine lifestyle and living amongst the vines for many years.
 Not a kid anymore with the ability to return to full time university studies, Ted started taking classes at UC Davis and the Winemaker Certificate Program, when he had the dream opportunity to intern and learn from the best winemakers in Sonoma.
 Under the direction and mentorship of Dan Goldfield and Jeff Restel of Dutton Goldfield, Ted made it his passion to soak up as much knowledge and experience from these two amazing winemakers as he could.
 As the production assistant for Dutton Goldfield for the 2014 and 2015 harvests as well as performing vineyard work for Dutton Ranch, Ted and Nicole made one barrel of pinot noir from their home site at Morelli Lane in 2014 and thus began the Satyre era.

-It goes without saying that Ted spends considerable time with our Satyre project but also is the proprietor of ArtSocial in San Francisco (a social experience involving sipping wine and painting in the comfort of local bars and restaurants) and operating the upcoming cinematography company, Soaring Goat Visuals, specializing in aerial video and photography of wineries and vineyards.
+It goes without saying that Ted spends considerable time with our Satyre project but also is the General Manager of Sonoma Vintners Studio, a collective tasting room for the small wineries that make their wine in the Sugarloaf Custom Crush Facility.
 Other interests include reading political philosophy and history, playing bocce with friends, walking the vineyards with Thea and traveling to wine producing regions of the world.
-Ted is the proud father of two terrific young adults, Connor (16) and Carly (19) who both live and work in Alabama against his strongest desires for them to be here in lovely California to help him craft beautiful wines for Satyre!
+Ted is the father of two terrific young adults, Connor and Carly.

 a.k.a.
 The Goat